-In Spain, the survival of the working conditions has been justified by the necessity not to break the existing balance between the parties which negotiate the new agreements which is PURPORTED to succeed to the expire done.
-This approach has been connected with the principle of promotion of Collective Bargaining.
-This principle, which implies a positive obligation on part of the State, is enshrined in the combined lecture of articles 7, 9.2, 28.1 and 37.1 of the Spanish Constitution.
-Those articles contain, respectively, the definition of the constitutional function of unions, the obligation of the powers of the state to promote effective equality (as opposed to formal equality), the fundamental right to freedom of association (which contains the right of unions to collectively bargain) and the right to collective bargaining as such.
-However, the same principle also derives from article 4 of ILO Convention 98 and article 5 of ILO Convention 154.
+In Spain, the survival of employment conditions has been justified by the need to avoid severing the prevailing balance between the parties negotiating new agreements that are purported to succeed the expired agreement.
+This approach has been linked to the principle of the promotion of collective bargaining.
+This principle, which implies a positive obligation on part of the state, is enshrined in Articles 7, 9.2, 28.1 and 37.1 of the Spanish Constitution.
+Those articles contain, respectively, a definition of the constitutional function of unions; the obligation of the state to promote effective equality (as opposed to formal equality); the fundamental right to freedom of association (which includes the right of unions to collectively bargain); and the right to collective bargaining per se.
+However, the same principle also derives from Article 4 of ILO Convention 98 and Article 5 of ILO Convention 154.

-The idea that working conditions defined in an expired collective agreement should not disappear abruptly could also be found to be contained in article 6-2 of the European Social Charter, according to which “With a view to ensuring the effective exercise of the right to bargain collectively, the Contracting Parties undertake: […] 2. to promote, where necessary and appropriate, machinery for voluntary negotiations between employers or employers' organisations and workers' organisations, with a view to the regulation of terms and conditions of employment by means of collective agreements”
+The idea that employment conditions defined in an expired collective agreement should not disappear abruptly can also be found to be contained in Article 6-2 of the European Social Charter, according to which:

+With a view to ensuring the effective exercise of the right to bargain collectively, the Contracting Parties undertake: […] 2. to promote, where necessary and appropriate, machinery for voluntary negotiations between employers or employers' organisations and workers' organisations, with a view to the regulation of terms and conditions of employment by means of collective agreements.

-This connection between survival of the working conditions at the expiration of the collective agreement and promotion of collective bargaining is confirmed by the European Committee on Social Rights, which, at the occasion of the supervision of the compliance of Member States with article 6-2 of the Charter takes that aspect into consideration.
-More specifically the Committee verifies that there is no void in the regulation of working condition when a collective agreement is not renewed or between the expiration of collective agreement and the agreement on a new one.
+This connection between the survival of employment conditions upon the rescission of a collective agreement and the promotion of collective bargaining is confirmed by the European Committee on Social Rights, which takes that aspect into consideration when supervising the compliance of Member States with Article 6-2 of the Charter.
+More specifically, the Committee verifies that there has been no void in the regulation of employment conditions when a collective agreement is not renewed, or in the period between the rescission of a collective agreement and the agreement of a new one.